iLollek/NRPFarMod/README.md

 Or, if you're able to Code, you can commit to this Repository and fix Issues with us!

-You can leave a Star to this Repository or follow one of the Developers!
+You can leave a Star to this Repository or follow the Developers!

 Lastly, you can also Donate Money to the Repository Owner by pressing the "Sponsor" Button at the top.